henrikerola/sbt-vaadin-plugin/README.md

 ## Discussion

 Questions, problems or comments?
 [Vaadin Forum](https://vaadin.com/forum) is the place for discussion about the sbt-vaadin-plugin.
+You can use the existing [Vaadin Plugin for sbt](https://vaadin.com/forum#!/thread/4320612) thread or create your own.

 ## Usage

 Define the plugin as a dependency to your project by adding the following lines into `project/plugins.sbt`:

-	resolvers += "sbt-vaadin-plugin repo" at "http://henrikerola.github.io/repository/snapshots"
+    resolvers += "sbt-vaadin-plugin repo" at "http://henrikerola.github.io/repository/releases"

-    addSbtPlugin("org.vaadin.sbt" % "sbt-vaadin-plugin" % "0.1-SNAPSHOT")
+    addSbtPlugin("org.vaadin.sbt" % "sbt-vaadin-plugin" % "1.0.0")

 After that you need to enabled the plugin on the projects you want to use it.
 This is done by including settings from `vaadinSettings`, `vaadinAddOnSettings` or `vaadinWebSettings`: